jellyfin/jellyfin.org/docs/general/contributing/development.md

 ### CONTRIBUTORS.md

 If it's your first time contributing code to a particular repository, please add yourself to the `CONTRIBUTORS.md` file at the bottom of the `Jellyfin Contributors` section.
-While GitHub does track this, having the written document makes things clearer if the code leaves GitHub and lets everyone quickly see who's worked on the project for copyright or praise!
+While GitHub does track this, having the written document makes things clearer if the code leaves GitHub and lets everyone quickly see who has worked on the project for copyright or praise!

 ## Official Branches

 ### Feature Branches

 From time to time, major projects may come up that require multiple PRs and contributions from multiple people.
 For these tasks, feature branches specific to the feature should be created, based off of `master`.
-This helps allow the work to progress without breaking `master` for long periods, and allowing those interested in that particular project the ability to work at their own pace instead of racing to fix a broken feature before the next release.
+This helps allow the work to progress without breaking `master` for long periods and allowing those interested in that particular project the ability to work at their own pace instead of racing to fix a broken feature before the next release.
 To create a feature branch, please communicate with a Core team member and that can be arranged.

 Once the feature a feature branch was created for is ready, it can be merged in one shot into `master` and the feature branch removed.
 Alternatively, for very-long-lived features, certain "stable" snapshots can be merged into `master` as required.